 The K1 children started out exploring ideas related to insects and contributed ideas and questions based on their prior experiences.
 The teacher helped to organise the ideas in a mind map to help the children see the connections between their different ideas.
 This simple mind mapping activity also helped the teacher understand what children already knew about insects and what they were interested to find out so that she could help the children to make connections between their prior knowledge and their new learning experiences.
 Throughout the investigation of butterflies, the children observed caterpillars found in their garden and recorded their observations of the growth of the caterpillars in a daily journal.
 They used drawings and invented spelling to record and document their observations, as well as a calendar to predict the number of days it took for a caterpillar to turn into a chrysalis and then into a butterfly.
 They were also given opportunities to communicate their findings with their friends and parents in class and at home.

-areas such as Language and Literacy and Numeracy.
+Through this process of observation and documentation, the children not only learnt about the life cycle of a butterfly but also had opportunities to develop skills in other learning areas such as Language and Literacy and Numeracy.
 In the course of their investigation, the children also experienced an unexpected loss of three caterpillars.
 The teacher made use of this experience to help them understand death, grief and sadness by inviting them to share their feelings about the loss of the caterpillars and learn how to manage the sadness they experienced.
 Through the experience, children had the opportunity to develop their social and emotional competencies, as well as think of ways to show care and respect for small creatures.